SandeepanM2003/SandeepanM2003/README.md

 ### 🤔 What do I do?

- - :green_book: I am a Final year CSE undergrad, with a great interest in ML.
  - :green_book: Building projects in Webdev and ML.
  - :green_book: Looking for interesting opportunities in Software Engineering.